BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/README.md

 ### PART SIX: PROGRAMMING WITH RPC

-_This section is currently a messy set of older writings which are being reorganized as listed below.
+**Status:** This section is currently a messy set of older writings which are being reorganized as listed below.
 We're not going to work through this section until we've got chapters 1-11 updated per our current notes, then 12-14 written.
-But, if you'd like to see what we have to date on programming in correlation with Bitcoin Core, please feel free._
+But, if you'd like to see what we have to date on programming in correlation with Bitcoin Core, please feel free.

 * [15.0: Talking to Bitcoind with C](15_0_Talking_to_Bitcoind.md) — Needs Rewrite + Editing
   * [15.1: Accessing Bitcoind with C](15_1_Accessing_Bitcoind_with_C.md) — Needs Rewrite